Funds Administered by the OoR

 - The PI has no more than 2 active R01s or the equivalent level of funding

-- The does not have additional sources of lab support, e.g. trust fund
+- The PI does not have more than $50k of additional sources of lab support, e.g. trust fund, startup, retention, royalties.

 - If the grant’s NIH number identifies the grant as a ‘new’ grant, the PI must include a cover letter explaining how the new grant is a repackaged version of previously funded research